timotejroiko/astrologico-docs/derived.md

 <br>

-## Design Date
+## Derived Chart

-This endpoint is used to find the "design date" of a human design chart and other derived dates.
-The design date can then used together with the birth date to obtain the two charts that make up the human design system.
+This endpoint is used to cast a secondary or derived chart.

 ### Parameters